 The Core Six

-Mario C. Browne, Co- founder and First PMTCC President continues to be a club member and serve as PMTCC President Emeritus.
+Mario C. Browne, Co-founder and First PMTCC President continues to be a club member and serves as PMTCC President Emeritus.
 Three primary club initiatives created under Mario’s leadership are community service, youth outreach, and community partnerships.

-Effective leadership matters, and former first Vice-president and current President, Bruce H. Woods, a member since 2007, continues to promote cycling to the youth of minority diverse areas of Pittsburgh by providing free bicycles and education programs to the area’s youth who maintain scholastic achievement in their schoolwork.
-In addition, workshops on bicycle instuction and safety are held annually to promote cycling to novice riders along with the education on the health benefits of cycling in the Pittsburgh communities.
-The PMTCC continues to expand the club’s membership along with providing education on the benefits of cycling and promoting a healthy lifestyle.
-PMTCC is one of Pittsburgh’s most respected cycling clubs, organizes group “no drop” road and trail rides through Pittsburgh’s neighborhoods.
-PMTCC participates in Pittsburgh’s local bicycling events and fund raising activities: such as, the American Lung Association’s annual Air Climb, MS 150 Bicycle Tour, and the American Diabetes Association’s Cure de Tour among other events.
+Effective leadership matters, and current President, Shequaya Bailey, continues to promote cycling to the BIPOC (Black, Indigenous, Persons of Color) youth of Pittsburgh through the MajorForceYouth Cycling Program.
+In addition, workshops on bicycle instruction and safety are held annually to promote cycling to novice riders along with the education on the health benefits of cycling in Pittsburgh communities.
+PMTCC continues to expand the club’s membership along with providing education on the benefits of cycling and promoting a healthy lifestyle.
+PMTCC is one of Pittsburgh’s most respected cycling clubs, organizes group “no drop” road and trail rides throughout Pittsburgh’s neighborhoods.
+PMTCC actively participates in Pittsburgh’s local bicycling events and fund raising activities: such as, MS 150 Bicycle Tour, Pedal PGH, and the American Diabetes Association’s Cure de Tour among other events.

 Shared Vision for Promoting Cycling and Healthy Lifestyle

 The PMTCC is a member of the National Brotherhood of Cyclist (NBC).
-The NBC, also led by President, Bruce Woods, holds an annual summer conference that look s at several topics, including offsetting the burden of chronic disease in any community and promoting cycling through h programs that provide opportunities for adults and youth to participate in recreational and competitive cycling.
+The NBC, led by MajorForceYouth Director, Bruce Woods.
+They hold an annual summer conference that look at several topics, including offsetting the burden of chronic disease in any community and promoting cycling through h programs that provide opportunities for adults and youth to participate in recreational and competitive cycling.
 These programs are developed through member clubs of the NBC providing funding to its youth programs in support of young athletes who otherwise would not have the opportunity or financial resources to cycle competitively or recreationally.
 For more information, go to http://www.thenbc.org/primary-links/welcome-national-brotherhood-cyclists.html.